Dan Carpenter: Miami Dolphins

-Arizona Cardinals (2013)
+Arizona Cardinals

 On August 21, 2013, Carpenter signed with the Arizona Cardinals.
 Carpenter was signed to compete for the starting placekicker job with incumbent kicker Jay Feely.
 On August 25, 2013, he was cut by the Cardinals.

-New York Jets (2013)
+New York Jets

 Carpenter was signed by the New York Jets on August 27, 2013.
 He was released on August 31, 2013.

-Buffalo Bills (2013–2016)
+Buffalo Bills

-The Bills signed Carpenter on September 3, 2013 due to a groin injury sustained by starting kicker Dustin Hopkins.
+The Bills signed Carpenter on September 3, 2013, due to a groin injury sustained by starting kicker Dustin Hopkins.

-On October 20, 2013 against the Miami Dolphins, Carpenter kicked three field goals, including the game-winner from 31 yards out with 33 seconds left in the game.
+On October 20, 2013, against the Miami Dolphins, Carpenter kicked three field goals, including the game-winner from 31 yards out with 33 seconds left in the game.

 He re-signed with the Bills on March 11, 2014.
 Carpenter was named AFC Special Teams Player of the Week for the first week of the 2014 season due to his efforts against the Chicago Bears.

 On September 14, 2014, against the Miami Dolphins, Carpenter converted five-of-six field goal attempts and two PATs, scoring a career-high 17 points.

 In 2015, the Buffalo Bills brought in veteran placekicker, Billy Cundiff, to compete with Carpenter.
 After Week 5, Cundiff was released, making Carpenter their kicker for 2015.

 In Week 11 of the 2016 season, Carpenter kicked three field goals including one for 54 yards in a win over the Bengals and was named AFC Special Teams Player of the Week.

 On December 24, 2016, Week 16 – in overtime the Bills had a chance to go ahead on a 45-yard field goal, but Carpenter’s attempt went wide right.
 Three possessions later, the Dolphins got a 57-yard run down the left sideline from Jay Ajayi to set up a game-winning 27-yard field goal to lift the Dolphins over Buffalo 34–31, ending the Bills' slim playoff hopes.

 On March 6, 2017, Carpenter was released by the Bills.

 NFL career statistics

 Personal life

 Born in Omaha, Nebraska, the 3rd child of Val and Diane Carpenter, moved to Helena, Montana when he was 20 months old.
-Played nearly all sports as a child and grew up as a Nebraska Cornhuskers fan.
-Was loved and supported by his parents and 2 sisters and a brother.
-Carpenter married Kaela Clawson native of Plentywood, Montana, in a private ceremony and reception on July 2, 2011.
-The events were held on the acreage of the bride's family farm and ranch in Montana.
+Carpenter played nearly all sports as a child and grew up as a Nebraska Cornhuskers fan.
+Carpenter married Kaela Clawson native of Plentywood, Montana, in a private ceremony and reception on July 2, 2011 in Montana.
 Carpenter and Clawson met in college in Missoula, Montana.
-Clawson studied elementary education.
-It is also known that Dan Carpenter is Catholic.
 Carpenter was cut by the Dolphins in 2013 with their first child "due any moment".

 In 2016, Kaela controversially tweeted about her desire to have Seattle Seahawks cornerback Richard Sherman castrated following a game where Sherman landed a dirty hit on her husband.